JohnTheCoolingFan/PlaceableOffGrid/README.md

 # Support

-If you would like to support me, you can donate me using BTC, BCH or ETH (images are too large, so it's just a link):
+If you would like to support my unholy work, you can donate me using BTC, BCH or ETH (images are too large, so it's just a link):
 [Bitcoin Cash (BCH)](https://imgur.com/tBASbzf.png)
 [Bitcoint (BTC)](https://imgur.com/NwaMwIX.png)
 [Ethereum (ETH)](https://imgur.com/IkvweGC.png)